-The furnace is working, but you are still feeling cold.
-What could be the reason?
+Even when the furnace is on, you are still cold.
+What could the cause be?

-The furnace is not producing enough heat to make indoor temperatures cozier.
-Check your air filters for any debris or have them inspected from heating repair services because clogged filters are the leading problem of inefficient Furnace operation that leads towards subpar comfort levels indoors!
+The furnace isn’t creating enough heat to keep things warm inside.
+Check your air filters for debris or have them inspected by heating repair services because clogged filters are the most common cause of inefficient furnace functioning and poor interior comfort!

 No Air is Blowing from the Furnace

 Gas supply Issue

-Maybe the furnace and all of its components are in their best condition, but not getting enough fuel to run.
-For that matter, you must check the gas supply line all through its length for any leaks and valve issues, i.e., from the burner to the primary inlet.
+Perhaps the furnace and all of its components are in excellent working order, but it is unable to operate due to a lack of fuel.
+In fact, you should inspect the gas supply line for any leaks or valve problems all the way from the burner to the primary input.

-A quivering burner pilot is an indication that your furnace is not getting enough gas supply.
-Call for professional help, and they can guide you better whether it’s a fault in the furnace or you have to call your gas utility company.
+A quivering burner pilot indicates that your furnace is receiving insufficient gas.
+Call for professional assistance, and they will be able to tell you whether the problem is with the furnace or if you need to contact your gas utility provider.